jamiedidthis/quartz/content/_index.md

 <p class="indextitle">I read <a href="/books/" class="internal-link">books</a>, I write <a href="/notes/" class="internal-link">notes</a>, and here is where I collect and cross-pollinate the ideas.</p>

-This is a peek behind the scenes, my raw notes where I think out loud.
-Part scratch pad, part library, part second brain, it’s a repository of whatever captures my imagination at the moment, changing and growing as I do.
+Hi!
+I’m [[about|Jamie]], and this is part scratchpad, part library, part second brain, a repository of whatever I’m reading or learning at the moment, evolving as I do.

-Start with what’s recent (below), explore the <a href="/tags/" class="internal-link">tags</a>, or search for what strikes your fancy.
-It’s a choose-your-own-adventure, so there’s no wrong place to start.
+I don’t think in linear fashion, so the content is more of an interconnected web than a chronological blog.
+Think of it as a choose-your-own-adventure—there’s no wrong place to start.

+---